wobula/lem_in/README.md

 # lem_in
-Get all the ants from the start to the finish with the shortest number of hops.
+Get all the ants from the start to the finish using the fewest number of hops.

+###### An exploration of input parsing, recursive backtracking, and output formatting.

+## Input parsing:

+## Recursive backtracking:

+## Output formatting: